GCuser99/tbXLLerator/README.md

     Dim num As Long
     Dim xTemp As XLOPER12
     ' Convert the input XLOPER12 to a number
-    If Bind(pIn, btNumber, num, xTemp) Then
+    If BindU(pIn, btNumber, num, xTemp) Then
         ' Do the calculations and convert string to XLOPER12 for return to worksheet ' num_getroman does all the work (written by Jon Johnson) xTemp = GetXLString12(num_getroman(num))